 This device also comes with what seems to be a standard offering on the nuvi range these days – Lane Assist with Junction View.
 This feature provides you with some assistance when your approaching more difficult junctions.
-It provides you with a split screen as you come up to the interchange.
-On the left hand side of the screen you can see the road ahead as normal and on the right hand side you see a close up of the junction itself.
+It provides you with a split-screen as you come up to the interchange.
+On the left-hand side of the screen, you can see the road ahead as normal and on the right-hand side, you see a close up of the junction itself.
 Bold colourful pinky/purple arrows show you which lane you need to be in order to navigate smoothly.
-This feature is particularly useful when coming off a major road or when your approaching a multi-lane roundabout.
+This feature is particularly useful when coming off a major road or when you’re approaching a multi-lane roundabout.

 When inputting your destination you can ensure that the route calculated avoids toll bridges, motorways etc – a good standard feature if you want to take the scenic route or you prefer not to pay some expensive tolls.